Diseases & Conditions

 Spinal Deformity in Children with Myelomeningocele

-The myelomeningocele opening or sac can form anywhere along the back, and most often occurs in the lower back area.
+The myelomeningocele opening or sac can form anywhere along the back, but it most often occurs in the lower back area.
 Infants typically lose nerve functioning below where the defect occurs in the spine.
 In many cases of myelomeningocele, infants and children have sensation loss, paralysis, and bowel and bladder problems.
 The paralysis can lead to deformities of the legs, feet, and back.

-Many children with myelomeningocele develop more severe deformities of the spine, such as scoliosis.
+Many children with myelomeningocele develop severe deformities of the spine, such as scoliosis.
 This article focuses on the treatment of spinal deformities associated with myelomeningocele.

 Because children with myelomeningocele can have a range of medical issues, treatment involves a team of doctors and health professionals from different medical specialties working together to provide care.